tenstorrent/tt-studio/models/tt-metal-llama3-70b/README.md

 print(encoded_jwt)
 ```

+You can run this snippet or the `jwt_util.py` script with the JWT_SECRET in either:
+1. the docker container interactive shell, or
+2. on the host in a python venv with pyjwt installed. (e.g. using the .venv mentioned below for running alpaca eval)

 ### Send requests using alpaca eval prompts

 The `test_inference_api_alpaca_eval.py` script will run through 800 samples of alpaca eval (25 batches of 32 users).